yingweiwo

 Additional Infomation

-Adipic acid is a white crystalline solid.
-It is insoluble in water.
-The primary hazard is the threat to the environment.
-Immediate steps should be taken to limit its spread to the environment.
-It is used to make plastics and foams and for other uses.
+Adipic acid is a white crystalline solid, insoluble in water.
+Its main hazard lies in its environmental threat.
+Immediate measures should be taken to limit its environmental release.
+Adipic acid is used in the manufacture of plastics and foam materials, among other applications.

-Adipic Acid has been reported in Drosophila melanogaster, Populus tremula, and other organisms with data available.
+Adipic acid has been reported in Drosophila melanogaster, Aspen, and other organisms with relevant data.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.